 “Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
 But if you judge the law, you are not a doer of the law but a judge.”

 But if you judge the law, you are not a doer of the law but a judge

-Derogatory and critical speech against other Christians puts us in the place of God.
+Derogatory and critical speech against other Christians puts us in place of God.
 When we take the position of disparaging other people, we take a position of priggish self-righteousness.
-We are not always right on issues but we take that position anyway.
-When we do this, we pass judgment on others as someone who is superior.
+We are not always right on issues, but we take that position anyway.
+When we do this, we pass judgment on others as someone superior.

 If we judge the entire person because of one act, we make an unjust extrapolation about them.
 This is an unfair generalization.
-We can brand people by a small set of facts or by no facts at all.
-Someone fails to invite us to a party so we brand him as “unfriendly.”
+We can brand people with a small set of facts or by no facts at all.
+Someone fails to invite us to a party, so we brand him as “unfriendly.”

 “People who live in glass houses should not throw stones.”